 - Phalaenopsis orchid

 Water with the diluted coffee just as you would with plain tap water.
-Don’t use this water plants that do not like acidic soil.
+Don’t use this to water plants that do not like acidic soil.

 Don’t water every time with the diluted coffee fertilizer.
 Plants will sicken or die if the soil becomes too acidic.
 Yellowing leaves may be a sign of too much acid in the soil, in which case, abandon the coffee irrigation and repot plants in containers.